Absolute Africa - 50 days

 Overnight - Johannesburg

-Johannesburg - Kruger.
-Leaving Johannesburg we head towards the Lowveld and the famous Kruger National Park.
-On our way we pass through the southern section of the picturesque Panorama Route – famous for its breathtaking vistas.
-We enter the National Park in the late afternoon and game drive en-route to our campsite within the park.
+Johannesburg - Kruger National Park.
+Leaving Johannesburg we head the famous Kruger National Park, passing through the southern section of the picturesque Panorama Route en route – famous for its breathtaking vistas.
+Our camp for the next two nights is a short drive from the Kruger National Park and has some interesting local residents that include hippo, giraffe, zebra and impala.
 Tonight we spend a relaxing evening around the camp fire before our early morning game drive tomorrow.
-Overnight - Kruger N.P.
+On day 3 we explore South Africa's flagship wildlife park, as drive through Kruger in search of the Big Five.
+Overnight - Greater Kruger National Park

 (B:1, L:2, D:2)